SwedbankPay/developer.swedbankpay.com/_includes/problems/old-implementations/payment-instruments-v1/checkout.md

 that can be done using card based payment methods.
-This limitation has up until now been handled by Swedbank Pay Acquiring, but will now be handled earlier in the transaction process - enabling us to provide better and clearer response messages through the eCommerce-api.
+This limitation has up until now been handled by Swedbank Pay Acquiring, but will now be handled earlier in the transaction process - enabling us to provide better and clearer response messages through the e-commerce API.

 To test these response messages, we have added new magic amounts in the [test data section][test-data].
 The new amounts are for `DAILYLIMITEXCEEDED`,